Six Group Activities for Friends over Forty

+At the beginning, the group assembles and prayer is offered for the effectiveness of their effort.
 While the entire group takes an early leisurely walk around the neighborhood, teams of two or three can walk together and share prayers for the protection of themselves and those within the neighborhood, and extend those prayers for the protection of loved ones who live outside the area.
-At the beginning and at the end of the walk, the group assembles and prayer is offered by one or two members for the effectiveness of their efforts.
+At the end of the walk, the group assembles and a prayer is offered in gratitude for the joy of team effort.

 Paper and pencils are needed for this activity, and each person has a chance to contribute to the conversation about what is to be written.

 Write numbers 1 to 12 on paper (each number representing the calendar month) and fold them so that the numbers are hidden.
 Divide the group according to birth months, and have one individual from each group pick a number (not corresponding to the birth month of his or her group).
 For example, the group born in April can pick any number except 4 and the group born in December can pick any number except 12.

 Individuals in each group, work as a team to write a tribute (75 to 100 words of prose, or 6 to 8 lines of poetry) to the people born in the month represented by the number they select.
 Make the tributes funny but affirming.
 Assign a reader from each group to read the tributes in whatever order the group decides.
 Teams deserve to be applauded twice—once for their compositions, and again for receiving worthy tributes.